laravel/docs/events.md

 <a name="event-discovery-in-production"></a>
 #### Event Discovery in Production

-To give your application a speed boost, you may cache a manifest of all of your application's listeners using the `event:cache` Artisan command.
+To give your application a speed boost, you should cache a manifest of all of your application's listeners using the `event:cache` Artisan command.
+Typically, this command should be run as part of your application's [deployment process](/docs/{{version}}/deployment#caching-events).
 This manifest will be used by the framework to speed up the event registration process.
 The `event:clear` command may be used to destroy the cache.

 <a name="manually-registering-evnets"></a>
 ### Manually Registering Events

-Using the `Event` facade, you may manually register events and their corresponding listeners within the `boot` method of your application's `AppServiceProvider` class:
+Using the `Event` facade, you may manually register events and their corresponding listeners within the `boot` method of your application's `AppServiceProvider`:

     use App\Domain\Orders\Events\PodcastProcessed;
     use App\Domain\Orders\Listeners\SendPodcastNotification;